nagaraj-devops/AV-D2-DevOps-SDLC/what-is-sdlc.md

 ### Testing Phase
 - The developed applications are tested which are deployed in QA environment by QA Team.
 ### Deployment Phase
 - This is the phase where the applications are deployed (Dev, QA, Pre-Prod, Staging, UAT or Prod) for application to test, review or use.

+# DevOps Engineer fasten these processes by automating and efficiency.